giantswarm/docs/src/content/ui-api/kubectl-gs/template-cluster.md

 - `--bastion-disk-size` - Size of root volume attached to the cluster bastion machine in gigabytes.
 Must be greater than or equal to the size of the bastion source image (`--bastion-image`).
 - `--bastion-image` - Bastion image name or root volume source UUID if --bastion-boot-from-volume is set.
 - `--bastion-machine-flavor` - Flavor (a.k.a. size) of the bastion machine.
-- `--control-plane-az` - Availability zone control plane machines should be created in.
-Can be specified multiple times to create a mutli-AZ control plane.
 - `--control-plane-boot-from-volume` - If true, control plane machine(s) will use a persistent root volume instead of an ephemeral volume.
 - `--control-plane-disk-size` - Size of root volumes attached to each control plane node machine in gigabytes.
 Must be greater than or equal to the size of the node source image.
 - `--control-plane-image` - Control plane image name or root volume source UUID if --control-plane-boot-from-volume is set.